ChrstphrHll/npc_gen/students/Jacus Kosunten.md

 year: 2
 guild: Burk
 partyID: 57
+tags:
+- Human
+- Monk
+- Exploration
+- 2nd
+- Burk
 ---
 # Jacus Kosunten
 ---
 ### Description
 - 2nd year Human Monk in Burk
-- wavy platinum hair that's a tousled bed head, Brown eyes, and Brown skin
+- wavy platinum hair that's a tousled bed head, Pale Gray eyes, and Brown skin
 - Is Risk-taking and Pure, and has Strength as their ideal

 ### Organizations